3mcd/backbone-component-renderer/README.md

 ### Why?

-Backbone render functions are often full of child view instantiation and associated rendering and appending.
+Backbone render functions are often full of child view instantiation, rendering, and appending.
 In addition, you'll need to create placeholder elements if you want to append child views to specific parts of a layout, adding additional complexity to your application's HTML structure.

 `backbone-component-renderer` allows you to write nested Backbone view structures in a more declarative way, without placeholder elements or verbose `render()` calls.

 There is no inheritance or other overarching pattern you have to subscribe to because the library is mainly comprised of a [template literal tag function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_template_literals) to build view hierarchies.
 You can implement it incrementally in larger projects, and it has a very small file size.

-Note: This is not a VDOM library - but it is likely fast enough for your app.
+__Note:__ This isn't a VDOM library - but it's likely fast enough for your app.

 ### Setup